mikedelong/kaggle-zestimate/capstone_report.md

 The preprocessing steps are as follows:
 1. Combine the transaction data in the training data with properties to get a complete set of labeled training data
-1. Replace Nan values with zero as appropriate; anywhere this is unambiguous
+1. Deal with missing values as appropriate
-2. Remove duplicate sales
 3. Remove outliers in the training data
+4. Transform some features that have lots of skew
-4. Do one train/predict cycle with the model to identify features that are not significant and remove these features.
+5. Do a train/predict cycle with the model to identify features that are not significant and remove these features.

 We also need to transform the